Jajoo/RoboRams6078-App/README.md

 Checkboxes yo

-Working on impleting something like zxing, a barcode maker so I don't have to fiddl with servers 5/20
+Working on impleting something like zxing (https://github.com/zxing/zxing), a barcode maker so I don't have to fiddl with servers 5/20

 ##Problems